juntao/arenztopia/content/news/Issue 27.md

 TA: Thanks for inviting me!
 Bye!

 This interview has been edited for length and clarity. (tony you can add stuff like specific types of planes, cause i know you know things like that.
-I am not interested in planes)
+I am not interested in planes.
+Also, check your messages)

 ## Story
 By Sam-Louis Alrocaet